nu-childlab/Telic/README.md

 ##Ellipse Calculations
 The polar loops used for previous experiments have been replaced with ellipses.
 One ellipse corresponds to one petal of a polar loop.
 This change allows the size of the loops to be more easily manipulated.
 After each ellipse is created, it is rotated such that each ellipse will be equally spaced from 0 to 360 degrees.
 They are then pushed out an amount so that one edge of the ellipse touches the origin, thus arranging the ellipses into a flower-like shape similar to the polar loops.

 Additionally, the beginning point of the ellipse is not where it needs to be for the progression of the animation, so the list of points has to be moved slightly to make sure the shapes' movements start at the correct point of the ellipse.
+The rotation and spatial separation uses the same method as for polar loops.

 ##Training Trials
 Telic Wroclaw and Wroclaw Prime used training trials, set up differently from previous training segments.
 These training trials used shapes with one, two, or three ellipses, each of which was applied to one timing condition.
-This resulted in a total of 6 traiing trials, with the shape of a star or heart randomly assigned to each.
+This resulted in a total of 6 training trials, with the shape of a star or heart randomly assigned to each.

 ##Other Additions
 * The star image has been changed to a brighter red, and there is now a blue heart image.